15 Mobile App Onboarding Best Practices to Follow in 2020

 - It is aimed to gather useful profile data of the users, later used to offer personalized notifications and content.

-There are essentially three types of Onboarding that help fulfill these distinct objectives.
+There are essentially three types of best mobile app onboarding that help fulfill these distinct objectives.

-This type of Onboarding practice displays new information on the screen while users progressively navigate through the app.
+This is one of the app onboarding best practices that displays new information on the screen while users progressively navigate through the app.
 It is in a way a step by step process directing and encouraging the users to take actions.
 The information depicted is relevant to the specific page.

-It is an approach that is typically focused on app functionality and explaining users the ways to operate the app.
+It is a mobile application onboarding approach that is typically focused on app functionality and explaining users the ways to operate the app.
 The function-oriented approach ensures the demonstration of common and rudimentary actions performed in the app to the users.

 As the name clearly states, this approach is employed to showcase the benefits of the app or the value the users are expected to gain by using the app.
 The basic aim of this approach is to increase conversions.
 It helps in describing what the app does without elaborating on how to use the app.